yasinshahid/OpenEMMA/README.md

     ```bash
     export OPENAI_API_KEY="your_openai_api_key"
     ```
-    This allows Open-EMMA to access GPT-4 for generating future waypoints and decision rationales.
+    This allows OpenEMMA to access GPT-4 for generating future waypoints and decision rationales.

 ### Usage
-After setting up the environment, you can start using Open-EMMA with the following instructions:
+After setting up the environment, you can start using OpenEMMA with the following instructions:

 1. **Prepare Input Data**
     Download and extract the [nuScenes dataset](https://www.nuscenes.org/nuscenes#download)

-2. **Run Open-EMMA**
+2. **Run OpenEMMA**
-    Use the following command to execute Open-EMMA's main script:
+    Use the following command to execute OpenEMMA's main script:
     ```bash
     python main.py \
         --model-path qwen \